sammyshear/drash.nvim/README.md

 ### CI

 - Auto generates doc from README.
-- Runs the Busted/vusted integration tests
+- Runs the Busted integration tests
 - Lints with `stylua`.